-State officials have made no progress in identifying the hit-and-run driver who cracked a highway overpass in Augusta earlier this fall, costing the state $3 million in emergency repair work.
+State officials have made no progress in identifying the hit-and-run driver who cracked a highway overpass in Augusta in the fall, costing the state $3 million in emergency repair work.

-That’s because they have almost no clues, according to Department of Transportation spokesman Ted Talbot.
+That’s because they have almost no clues, according to Maine Department of Transportation spokesman Ted Talbot.

 The crash, which officials believe took place in September, left no debris, no apparent witnesses and was not caught on camera, he said.

 “It’s almost unheard of,” Talbot said of the lack of evidence.

 Workers discovered the extensive damage on Oct.
 3 — a massive dent and crack in a south-facing metal beam, as well as less visible fissures in the concrete superstructure of the bridge that crosses more than 14 feet over Interstate 95 near Exit 109A.

 The Department of Transportation, which is investigating the crash, has little more than a working theory of what happened: A truck, presumably carrying a heavy piece of equipment, maybe with a boom arm, hit the bridge at night when no one was around to see, hear or feel it.

 And no damage was reported to overpasses on either side of the Exit 109A bridge, which, in theory, the responsible truck also passed beneath, Talbot said.

 No outside agencies are assisting in the case and won’t be called upon without any meaningful leads, Talbot said.

 Law enforcement is typically involved when trucks strike bridges, but that’s because they’ve been called to the scene of a crash, Talbot said.
 In those cases — which happen several times a year — police notify the Department of Transportation, and file an insurance claim to pay for the damage, Talbot said.